duriel666/Batch-Scripts/README.md

 clean2sbs - uses ffmpeg to convert clean copy of frame sequential 3d to a side-by-side in av1 format at 3000kbps using nvidia hardware seq2sbs.bat - clean.bat + clea2sbs.bat in a same + deletes the clean file after conversion mp4tomkv.bat - uses ffmpeg to convert mp4 to mkv

+autoencode.bat uses ffmpeg to convert selected filetypes to mkv